sineadmcl13/ocpjp-8-upgrade-exam-prep/notes.md

 - Instance methods on an instance to be determined at runtime
 - Constructors

+A method reference can't be used for any method. **They can only be used to replace a single-method lambda expression.**

+In other words:

+Instead of using **AN ANONYMOUS CLASS**

+you can use **A LAMBDA EXPRESSION**

+And if this just calls one method, you can use **A METHOD REFERENCE**

 ###### Static methods
 A non-constructor method reference consists of a qualifier, followed by the :: delimiter, followed by an identifier.